 The abundance of 1-year old lobsters was assessed by SCUBA diving surveys in sub-regions 23BC, 23G, 25N, 25S, and 26AD between 2003 and 2012 (Error!
 Reference source not found.).
-Abundances observed from the empirical means for the longest uninterrupted dataset in Caraquet (LFA 23B) showed an increase of 16.5-fold for 1-year old lobsters between 2003 and 2012.
-Similar values and trends were observed for another site in LFA 23B (Grande-Anse), and for sites in LFAs 23A and 23D, and sub-region 25N (i.e., outside central Northumberland Strait).
-Abundances observed in both sub-regions located in central Northumberland Strait (i.e., LFAs 25S and 26AD) were much lower.
-A slight improvement was noted in the sites located in LFA 25S in 2012, but values are still below the value observed in Caraquet (by a factor of 2.6).
-No 1-yr old lobster was observed in Fox Harbour located in sub-region 26AD.
+Abundances observed from the empirical means for the longest uninterrupted dataset in Caraquet (LFA 23B) showed an increase of 29-fold for 1-year old lobsters between 2003 and 2012.
+Similar trends were observed for another site in LFA 23B (Grande-Anse), and for sites in LFAs 23A and 23D, and sub-region 25N (i.e., outside central Northumberland Strait).
+Abundances observed in both sub-regions located in central Northumberland Strait (i.e., 25S and 26AD) were much lower.
+A slight improvement was noted in Cocagne and Shediac (sites located in sub-region 25S) in 2012, but values are still below the value observed in Caraquet (by a factor of 4 and 6, respectively).
+No 1-yr old lobster was observed in Murray Corner (sub-region 25S) and Fox Harbour located in sub-region 26AD.
 The large increase in 1-yr lobster abundances in sites outside of Northumberland Strait since 2003 is indicative of very good recruitment.
 These large increases of cryptic lobsters were not observed in central Northumberland Strait where the estimated abundances were the lowest.
 It seems that recruitment is still lacking in the Northumberland Strait area.

 Implementation of conservation measures since 2003 to increase egg production could, at least partially, be responsible for the increasing abundance of 1-yr old lobsters.
 The abundances of 1-yr old lobsters have increase dramatically in the sGSL from stable (low) levels in the 1990s (Michel Comeau personnel observations) and early 2000s.
 Increasing the MLS, in order for females to reach SOM50, and the protection of large and fecund window-size females (maximum size in LFA 25) seemed to have favored higher recruitment.
 The increasing trend observed in the mid-2000s correlate to the implementation of these new measures.
-The widespread effect in the sGSL could be attributed to connectivity from the larval drift (from west to east).
+The widespread effect in the sGSL could be attributed to connectivity from the larval drift from west to east (Comeau et al. 2008; Chassé and Miller 2010).
 The exception is central Northumberland Strait.
 Thus, there might still be a high risk of adverse effects in the strait from the conservation measures presently in the regulation.
-In contrast to the rest of the sGSL, the Northumberland Strait is an isolated system (relying on itself for recruitment) in terms of summer water movement (Comeau et al. 2008), hence, recruitment should be self sufficient.
-Our production indicators are suggesting otherwise, and perhaps conservation measures should adjusted.
+In contrast to the rest of the sGSL, the Northumberland Strait is an isolated system (relying on itself for recruitment) in terms of summer water movement (Comeau et al. 2008), hence, recruitment should be self-sufficient.
+Our production indicators are suggesting otherwise, and perhaps conservation measures should be adjusted.

 MANAGEMENT CONSIDERATIONS